Table of Contents

 When you think of managing a project, the basic checklist that comes to your mind is somewhat like this:

-Before you kick off with the project you ought to have answers to these, for a smooth project progress.
-But this planning, resource allocation and defining time-frames is not the end.
+Before you kick off with the project you ought to have answers to these, for smooth project progress.
+But this planning, resource allocation, and defining time-frames is not the end.
 Rather it marks the beginning of setting up the table for the supper.
 Initial plans change as project the project goes on.
 Change is inevitable.
-Spice of the recipe of management lies on the fact how you deal with this change.
+The spice of the recipe of management lies in the fact of how you deal with this change.
 Incorporating the evolving changes without getting overwhelmed defines good project management.

 When it comes to managing design projects the frequency and probability of changes and revisions are even higher.
 Design is: “plan the creation of a product or service with the intention of improving the human experience with respect to a specified problem.”

 Owing to the definition above, the design has everything to do with human experience.
 Assumptions and plans often take a backseat when human experience is involved.
 Anything can go wrong anytime.
 To be prepared for the same a good management strategy is vital.

 Understanding and documenting client requirements requires great attention.
 This step set the foundation for future steps and project success.
 In the words of Melvin Simpson

 When you know the requirements well, then you can step ahead to kick off planning and plotting.

 Once you know client expectations and goals, now you can define the goals for your execution.
 What is to be done?
 How does it need to be done?
 What level of creativity is required?
 Also, you need to allocate resources and designate dedicated and/or part-time team members.
 Everyone should be clear what is their role, how they need to move forward, who all are available full time, what are the resource constraints(budget and time).